wenwenmin/DeepHEx/README.md

 ## Contact details

-If you have any questions, please contact xueshuailin@gmail.com and minwenwen@yun.edu.cn.
+If you have any questions, please contact xueshuailin@gmail.com and minwenwen@ynu.edu.cn.

 ## License